Implementing local organization – the National Olympic Committee of Lithuania

 Programme start year – 2017

-As the project’s partners – the National Olympic Committee’s president Daina Gudzinevičiūtė says: “Education through sport and physical activity is a great tool for nurturing future leaders and strengthening communities.
-We appreciate our partnership with the British Council and hope that the joint project will be successful and beneficial to Klaipėda region."
+As the project’s partners – the National Olympic Committee of Lithuania president Daina Gudzinevičiūtė has said, “Education through sport and physical activity is a great tool for nurturing future leaders and strengthening communities.
+We appreciate our partnership with the British Council Lithuania and hope that the joint project will be successful and beneficial to the Klaipėda region."